PetraVidnerova/rbf_for_tf2/README.md

 ```

  If you need any other setup of centers or widhts, you can very easily define your own initializer,
- just define your subclass of `tensorflow.keras.initializers.Initializer`.
+ just write your subclass of `tensorflow.keras.initializers.Initializer`.

  Because you have created Keras model with a custom layer, you need to take it into
  account if you need to save it to file and load it.